alastair-droop/qsubsec/examples/gencode-ref/README.md

 ## Filtering Commands

-It is sometimes not good desirable to run all of the commands specified in a template.
+It is sometimes not desirable to run all of the commands specified in a template.
 For example, we might not wish to run the STAR indexing script, but simply to download the data for our two reference releases.
 We can easily do this once we know the command names.
 These are returned by the `-c` flag:

 ~~~bash
 qsubsec -c ./gencode-ref.qsubsec ./gencode-ref.tff GENCODE_RELEASE=21,27